wpilibsuite/frc-docs/source/docs/software/driverstation/troubleshooting-dashboard-connectivity.rst

 3. If it still doesn't connect, verify that the Team Number is set properly in the Dashboard and that your Robot Code writes a SmartDashboard value during initialization or disabled

-4. Finally, if it still doesn't connect, follow the steps in the :doc:`manually-setting-the-driver-station-to-start-smartdashboard` article
+4. Finally, if it still doesn't connect, follow the steps in the :doc:`manually-setting-the-driver-station-to-start-dashboard` article